Skip to main content

 LEXINGTON, Ky.
 (Oct.
 30, 2013) ― The University of Kentucky is one of the top producers of U.S. Fulbright Scholars in the country.
 In a recently released ranking in the Chronicle of Higher Education, UK is ranked sixth among research institutions for its number of professors earning the prestigious Fulbright grants for the 2013-2014 academic year.

-Sponsored by the United States Department of State and the Bureau of Educational and Cultural Affairs, the Fulbright Program is the flagship international educational exchange program, which provides funding for professionals, teachers,
+Sponsored by the United States Department of State and the Bureau of Educational and Cultural Affairs, the Fulbright Program is the flagship international educational exchange program, which provides funding for

 By Victoria Dekle